The College / Introduction

 What is unique about studying at the NCA is that students are not merely observers in the drama of a city.
 Students of the NCA take their performances into the public sphere, in its streets, galleries and work in its industries.

 The Rawalpindi campus was set up in the historic Liaquat Memorial Hall in January 2006.
 The iconic Liaquat Hall was designed by the Greek Architect, Doxiadis.
 This multilevel building lies in the heart of Rawalpindi city.
 It has a long, thriving history of performing arts.
-The Rawalpindi/Islamabad area has an active body of professionals, many of whom are NCA alumnus, as well as other Bodies who have been working towards the setting up of professional art schools.
+The Rawalpindi/Islamabad area has an active body of professionals, many of whom are NCA alumnus, as well as other Bodies which have been working towards the setting up of professional art schools.
 Their resources are utilized in addition to the inputs that the current NCA faculty provides.

-The project is a turning point in the history of the NCA.
-Bearing in view the ethos and model of the NCA, an academic plan has been developed to ensure continuity in the integrated teaching of the visual arts through the combined foundation course.
+The project is a turning point in the history of the NCA.Bearing in view the ethos and model of the NCA, an academic plan has been developed to ensure continuity in the integrated teaching of the visual arts through the combined foundation course.

 To encourage cultural diversity and gender parity in the student body, the Rawalpindi Campus admits students countrywide, following the same procedure of testing and criterion of eligibility as already established at the NCA, Lahore.